oracle-wizard/cen3031-group2/README.md

 - Clone Repo
 - Install Dependencies by running ``` npm install ``` in root folder
 - Run server and client by running ``` npm run dev ``` in root folder
+- [!TIP] Close server ctrl + C, this may need to be done twice as the client side doesn't close currently close gracefully

 ## Start Coding
 - In the client folder is subdirectory src in the file page.js is code for our front-end (Next.js)
 - In the server folder in the file index.js is code for our back-end (Express.js)